You could be KILLING any chance of selling your book by overpricing it.

-First, the author didn’t do their marketing homework.
-What is the AVERAGE book in their niche selling for?
+First, you didn’t do their marketing homework.
+What is the AVERAGE book in your niche selling for?

 For example, if you write romances in the sub-niche of “mail order brides” here’s what your competition is doing: There are dozens of books selling at zero.
-There are multiple dozens selling at 99cents.
+There are 8-book box sets selling at $1.
+There are multiple dozens of books selling at 99cents.
 You will seldom see prices over $3.99 unless you are purchasing a box-set or are a very well loved writer.
 So the average is skewed to 99cents (because of all the free ones).
 Most of the books are part of a series and run 150 pages.

-The second problem is that unless they were thinking ahead, most start-up authors don’t have a platform.
-NO ONE knows who the heck they are.
-They don’t have a reputation, they don’t have a track record.
+The second problem is that unless you have been thinking ahead, most start-up authors don’t have a platform.
+NO ONE knows who the heck you are.
+You don’t have a reputation, You don’t have a track record.

 The first one looks OK … cover is fine, description is good and the first chapter in the “look inside” feature is interesting.
 There are a few 5-star reviews.
-I click on the author bio which is OK, BUT … there is only ONE book.
-And here’s the even BIGGER BUT … the book is priced at $7.79
+I click on the author bio which is interesting, BUT … there is only ONE book.
+And here’s the even BIGGER BUT … the book is priced at $10.99

 The second book I’m looking at is by one of my favorite authors, Lee Child.
 He’s written best seller after best seller in the Jack Reacher series.
 I serious LOVE his gritty, hard hitting books.
 I am crazy about Jack Reacher and I can’t wait for the next book in the SERIES.

 And guess what, here’s an ebook … yeah, it’s not part of the Jack Reacher series, but it IS a side-story featuring Jack.
 Cool.
-And things get even better … the book is only $1.55
+And things get even better … there are FIVE books under $3.00

-A book by a best selling author for only $1.55
+A book by a best selling author for less than $3.00

 Did you guess?

 I know with absolute certainty that I will LOVE my new Jack Reacher story.
 Why on earth would I spend my money on an unknown author with no track record?
-Yeah the first chapter looked good, but …. $1.55 + guaranteed enjoyment wins.
+Yeah the first chapter looked good, but …. less than $3.00 + guaranteed enjoyment wins.

 And what about other Kindle authors?
 As an experiment I randomly clicked on one author featured under the Jack Reacher books.
 The author I clicked on … L.T.
 Ryan has over 10 books in his Jack Nobel series.
-Some of his books are priced at $3.03.
-ALL of them are under $5.00 And ALL of his books have hundreds of reviews.
+Some of his books are priced under $1.00 Many of them at around $3.00.
+ALL of his single titles are under $6.00 And ALL of his books have hundreds of reviews.

 LOL … experiment or not, the books look good.
 I might get one and see if the series appeals to me.